Sunday, March 23, 2014

 Man or Woman/John the Evangelist or Mary Magdalene? – When Knowledge of Iconography Is Lost

 Some time ago I happened to run into a friend as she was showing our parish church to her nephew (a young man in his 20s).
-Our parish has retained its magnificent, original, elaborate altar from before Vatican II and, as is the case with many altars that date to the late 19th and early 20th centuries, the antependium (the front part of the altar, below the table) contains a replica of Leonardo DaVinci’s famous painting of the Last Supper.
+Our parish of Saint Jean Baptiste in Manhattan has retained its magnificent, original, and quite elaborate altar from before Vatican II and, as is the case with many altars that date to the late 19th and early 20th centuries, the antependium (the front part of the altar, below the table) contains a replica of Leonardo DaVinci’s famous painting of the Last Supper.
 Our replica is in the form of a marble relief.
 Her nephew had a question about this scene, which she told him would best be directed to me.
 His question was a common but highly contemporary one.
-“Isn’t the person seated to Jesus’ right hand in this image a woman?”
+“Isn’t the person seated at Jesus’ right hand in this image a woman?”

-This question and variations of it are common in the wider contemporary culture, especially following such books/films as The DaVinci Code.
+This question and variations of it are common in the wider popular culture, especially following such books/films as The DaVinci Code.
 The assumption apparently arises because the figure is shown with long hair and a beardless face, amidst all the bearded disciples.
 Hence, this reasoning suggests, it must be a woman.
-Further, thanks to the influence of the speculation contained in Dan Brown’s book and other similar works of fiction the reasoning continues, if it is a woman, it must be Mary Magdalene (interestingly never the Virgin Mary, His mother).
+Further, thanks to the influence of the speculation contained in Dan Brown’s book and other similar works of fiction the reasoning continues, if it is a woman, it must be Mary Magdalene (interestingly no one ever seems to suggest that it might be the Virgin Mary, Jesus' mother).

 Italian, 1498